mchorse/reads/content/metamorph-changelog.md

 ## Metamorph 1.1.10

-This is a small patch update with a couple of bug fixes (mainly by asanetargoss).
+This is a tiny patch update with a couple of bug fixes (mainly by asanetargoss).

 **Compatible** with McLib `1.0.4`.
 It doesn't mean that future versions of McLib would be incompatible, but older versions are most likely incompatible.